evanpurkhiser/dots/README.md

 ### The initialization bootstrap script

-A [initialization script](contrib/initialize) is included in the `contrib` directory, providing an easy way to initalize your dotfiles into the proper directory, temporarily setup the `PATH` for the dots, and temporarily source the bash completion scripts.
+A [initialization script](contrib/initialize) is included in the `contrib` directory, providing an easy way to initialize your dotfiles into the proper directory, temporarily setup the `PATH` for the dots, and temporarily source the bash completion scripts.
 This way you can quickly setup your dotfiles, activate your configuration groups, and install the dotfiles themselves